Lewis & Clark Baseball League: Managers and coaches

-A few St. Louis-based college assistants offer their employers' field as an LCBL host site.
+A few St. Louis-based college assistants offered their employers' fields as LCBL host sites.
 The many facets of familiarity, which come with the decision, give each a distinct advantage over those that travel to St. Louis.
-Even a former major leaguer, Jason Isringhausen, recognizes the convenience of the league setup.
-He can spend a few summer months, developing amateur ballplayers, on the same college field where he coaches from August to May.
+Even former major leaguer pitcher Jason Isringhausen recognized the convenience of the league setup, which allowed him to spend a few summer months developing amateur ballplayers on the same college field where he coached from August to May.

-LCBL field managers are among the youngest in any summer college baseball league.
-This gives an unrivaled level of comfort to the players, being coached by a man who is closer to their age than their college head coach.
-However, youth or inexperience is not a viable excuse for not commanding the dugout.
-The interview process is thorough and each must take their leadership duties very seriously.
-Upon being hired, managers select their assistant coach and set aside at least one day a week for practice time.
+LCBL field managers were often among the youngest in any summer college baseball league.
+Upon being hired, managers selected an assistant coach and set aside at least one day a week for practice time.

 The league's executive committee specifically targets coaches that get results with quiet respect instead of loud degradation.
 It is a point of extreme emphasis that coaches, who operate by means of intimidation, are not welcome.
 Believing it has no place in the game, Mahrt decided to use the league as a platform to send a small message on values to all levels of baseball.
 Thus, the LCBL managers are typically more approachable and relatable; a perfect fit with the casual, yet serious, atmosphere that comes with summer baseball.

 Since LCBL franchises do not have owners or general managers, human resource decisions come from the executive committee, with neutrality and the league's best interest in mind.
 Mahrt believes the quality of the coach is directly attributable to a team's wins and losses, especially since recruiting is a huge component to the job description.
 Thus, teams that continue to struggle will be subjected to league intervention.
 The manager may be relegated to assistant coach status, while a new field manager is given an opportunity.

 Even the perennially successful are asked to move into an administrative role or take a promotion in a place like the Northwoods League after a few seasons.
 With only twelve teams, the league is always looking for places to test the next wave of young talent.
 The goal of the LCBL is to have just as many famous alumni be coaches as players.